leialemon/projeto-web-b3/README.md

 namespace PortfolioCRC{
     class PortfolioResponsibiliy{
-        Created when an user adds a broker. \n Contains Stocks. \n All orders must be placed from a portfolio.
+        Created when an appUser adds a broker. \n Contains Stocks. \n All orders must be placed from a portfolio.
     }
     class PortfolioCollaboration{
         Broker